Fine-grained Few-shot Recognition by Deep Object Parsing: Deep Object Parsing

-Input instances are denoted by $x \in {\cal X}$ and we denote by $\phi \in \mathbb{R}^{G\times G \times C}$ the output features of a CNN, with $C$ channels, supported on a 2D, $G\times G$, grid.\\ {\bf Parsing Instances.} A parsed instance has $K$ distinct units, $p \in [K]$, which we call parts.
-These parts are derived from the output features, $\phi$.
-The term ``parts'' is overloaded in prior works.
-Our notion of a part is a tuple, consisting of part-location and part-expression at that location.
-Part location is an $s\times s$ attention mask, $M(\mu)$ centered around a 2D vector $\mu$ in the CNN feature space.
-We derive part expression for the instance using part templates, which are a finite collection of templates, ${\cal D}_p, \, p \in [K]$, whose support is $s \times s$.
-These templates are learnt during training, and are assumed to be exhaustive across all categories.
-Although, our method allows for using several templates for each channel, we use one-template per channel in this paper.
-We observed that increasing the number of templates only marginally improves performance.
-Since channels-wise features represent independent information, we consider channel-wise templates, $D_{p,c}$.
-For any instance, we reconstruct feature vectors on the mask $M(\mu)$ using a sparse subset of part templates, and the resulting reconstruction coefficients, $z_{p,c}(\mu),\,c\in[C]$, are the part expressions.
+Input instances are denoted by $x \in {\cal X}$ and we denote by $\phi \in \mathbb{R}^{G\times G \times C}$ the output features of a CNN, with $C$ channels, supported on a 2D, $G\times G$, grid.\\ {\bf Parsing Instances.} A parsed instance has $K$ distinct parts.
+While this term, ``parts'', is overloaded in prior works, our notion of a part is a tuple, consisting of part-location and part-expression at that location.
+The location corresponds to an $s\times s$ attention mask, $M(\mu)$ centered around the location $\mu \in [G] \times [G]$ in the CNN feature space.